ndestates/vscode-grok4/grok-integration/README.md

 Bring the power of Grok AI directly into your VS Code editor!
 Chat with Grok, get code explanations, reviews, and suggestions without leaving your development environment.

+# Grok Integration for VSCode

+## Version 1.6.1

+### Updates
+- Updated to version 1.6.1 with minor bug fixes and improvements.

+### Temporary Code Changes
+Note: This version includes temporary code changes in the main extension files to address compatibility issues with the latest VSCode API.
+These changes are provisional and will be refined in the next release.

 ## 🚀 New in v1.6.0

 -   **� Agent & Ask Modes**: Switch between "Agent Mode" to apply code changes directly and "Ask Mode" for Q&A.